History

 In August 2007, the gold assets comprising the Daisy Milano mine, and the Mount Monger, Moyagee and Honeymoon Well exploration projects were sold.

 Mining operations commenced at Beltana zinc mine in March 2007, ahead of schedule and under budget.
-Mining and crushing operations at Beltana (which is part of the Flinders Project) have now been completed with high grade zinc ore stockpiled for shipment to smelters in Asia.
+Mining and crushing operations at Beltana (which is part of the Flinders Project) have now been completed with high grade zinc ore shipped to smelters in Asia.